Dwolla/webhook-receiver/README.md

 1. Clone the repository and install dependencies with `pnpm install`
 2. Rename `.env.example` to `.env`, and update the environment variables
-3. Run `pnpm sls:deploy` to create the Lambda function.
-After it deploys, a publicly accessible HTTP endpoint is logged to the console as `endpoint`.
+3. Run `pnpm sls:deploy` to create the Lambda functions.
+After they deploy, a publicly accessible HTTP endpoint is logged to the console as `endpoint`.
 Copy and paste it into the `URL` variable in `scripts/one-time-setup.ts`
 4. Run `pnpm hook:setup` to create your Webhook Subscription
 5. Run `pnpm hook:create-customer` to create a customer in Dwolla's API
-6. Check your Lambda function's logs for `Received customer_created, body=...` with `pnpm sls:logs` (you may have to wait ~15 seconds).
-It's working!
+6. Check your webhook function's logs by running `pnpm sls:logs:webhook`.
+You should see a message indicating that the webhook has been moved to your SQS queue for processing.
+7. Check your SQS function's logs by running `pnpm sls:logs:queue`.
+You should see the contents of the webhook after it has been parsed.
-7. [Optional] To remove the resources in AWS, `pnpm sls:remove`
+9. [Optional] To remove the resources in AWS, run `pnpm sls:remove`